Alexandra Schmitz · Art de l’Anglage · Les Brenets

 The gesture enters the workshop.

-At Compagnie Horlogère Locloise SA, anglage and watch decoration become part of everyday work.
-The gesture is then measured against pace, consistency and inspection.
-This still matters in the way she teaches: one isolated success is not enough, it has to be repeatable cleanly.
+At Compagnie Horlogère Locloise SA, anglage and watch decoration become everyday work.
+The gesture is measured against pace, consistency and inspection: one isolated success is not enough, it has to be repeatable cleanly.

 The gesture starts to show in consistency, not in effect.